Summary of EU citizens' rights

 See Right to Work guidance

 Subject to residency requirements.
-Other eligibility criteria may apply to those with pre-settled status.
+Other eligibility criteria may apply.

 See Gov.UK website for rules for England